Change Your Environment with an Environmental Science Major

 Learn how to think and act critically and creatively to tackle important environmental challenges with an environmental science degree from Southern New Hampshire University.
 With the Bachelor of Science in Environmental Science, you'll examine today's most vital environmental topics, including climate change, alternative energy, sustainability and the loss of biodiversity.

 See Yourself Succeed as an Environmental Science Major

 Through coursework, research, independent study and working closely with your professors, you'll gain the communication, interpersonal and technical skills needed to make a difference in the world.
 Whether you choose to work for a private company, nonprofit or governmental agency, or continue your studies at the graduate level, you'll leave prepared to meet the growing environmental challenges around the world.
 Highlights specific to this BS program include:

 - Numerous field research opportunities on and off campus

 - Faculty-led domestic and global learning experience opportunities

 - Small classes that foster individual learning, independent study projects and internships to fit your career goals

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in environmental science at SNHU include:

-With employment opportunities for environmental scientists and specialists expected to grow by 19 percent through 2020, according to the U.S. Bureau of Labor Statistics, earning a college degree in environmental science prepares you to capitalize on the growing need for highly skilled environmental professionals.1
+With employment opportunities for environmental scientists and specialists expected to grow by 8% between 2020-2030, according to the U.S. Bureau of Labor Statistics, earning a college degree in environmental science prepares you to capitalize on the growing need for highly skilled environmental professionals.1

 Regardless of your particular area of interest, the program gives you the technical expertise and interdisciplinary knowledge base you'll need to address multifaceted environmental challenges creatively and analytically.
 As an undergraduate environmental science major at SNHU, you'll learn how to: